Sam Houston State University

-Sam Houston State University (SHSU or Sam) is a public university in Huntsville, Texas.
-It was founded in 1879 and is the third-oldest public college or university in Texas.
+Sam Houston State University (Sam Houston, SHSU or Sam) is a public research university in Huntsville, Texas, United States.
+Founded in 1879, it is the third-oldest public college or university in Texas.
 It is one of the first normal schools west of the Mississippi River and the first in Texas.
-It is named for Sam Houston, who made his home in the city and is buried there.
+The school is named for statesman Sam Houston, who made his home in the city and is buried there.

 SHSU is a member of the Texas State University System and has an enrollment of more than 20,000 students across over 80 undergraduate, 59 master's, and 10 doctoral degree programs.
-The university also offers more than 20 online bachelor's and graduate degrees.
+It also offers more than 20 online bachelor's and graduate degrees.
+It is classified among "R2: Doctoral Universities – High research activity."

 History

 19th and 20th centuries

 The Sam Houston State University campus was originally home to Austin College, the Presbyterian institution that relocated to Sherman, Texas, in 1876.
 Austin Hall was constructed in 1851 and is the oldest university building west of the Mississippi still in operation.
 It was renovated in 2012 and is used today for special meetings and events.
 Notably, Sam Houston himself attended and participated in the original dedication of the building.

 Created by legislation signed by Governor Oran M. Roberts on San Jacinto Day, April 21, 1879, Sam Houston Normal Institute's dedicated goal was to train teachers for the public schools of Texas.
 It was the first teacher-training school in the southwestern United States.
 On October 10 of the same year, the first class of 110 students and four faculty commenced instruction.
 The first president of the school, Bernard Mallon, died eleven days after the institute opened.

 The one-room Peabody Memorial Library was the first free-standing campus library in Texas; it was constructed in 1901 with funds provided by the George Peabody Foundation.
-According to the Normal Institute's catalogue, the library was "a very handsome structure, and especially designed for the purpose for which it is to be used.
+According to the Normal Institute's catalog, the library was "a very handsome structure, and specially designed for the purpose for which it is to be used.
 It is said that no school of this kind in the South has a Building equal to it."
 Fully restored, it is now used as a venue for special university events.

 When the university first opened, students received a certification to teach in the state's elementary and secondary schools.
 After 1919, the university began to award bachelor's degrees.
 In 1936, the school awarded its first postbaccalaureate degree.